matt-FFFFFF/hassio-addon-repository/postgres/README.md

 PostgreSQL is a powerful, open source object-relational database system with over 30 years of active development that has earned it a strong reputation for reliability, feature robustness, and performance.

+This addon is part of [my Home Assistant addon repo](https://github.com/matt-FFFFFF/hassio-addon-repository) - see link for instructions on how to add to Home Assistant.

 ## Version

 This addon uses version 12.5 of PostgreSQL.